Marfjeh/Ghost-Monitor-Wayvnc-Hyprland/README.md

 This script is designed **specifically for Linux systems running Hyprland on Wayland** to allow them to connect to **any system that can run a compatible VNC viewer**.
 It will **not work on**:

-- Any real Operating Systems like Linux, FreeBSD, Windows.
+- Windows, Android
-- Including parody "Operating systems" like macos ios, iphone. (this way you are actually making your >1000 dollar aluminium/titanium somewat useful for once!)
+- Including parody/Toy "Operating systems" like macos ios, iphone.
+(But you can make your >1000 dollar aluminium/titanium toy somewat useful for once!)
 - X11-based desktop environments
 - Other compositors like GNOME, KDE Plasma, or Sway